sumon148/groupedBBMH/README.md

 #### Threshold-based Risk Estimation

-In the context of the frozen seafood biosecurity study, suppose a regulatory threshold is set such that contamination levels below a certain prevalence cut-off are considered acceptable for import.
-Suppose a regulatory cut-off $k$ is introduced, such that contamination prevalence below $k$ is considered acceptable.
-The effective prevalence
+In the context of the frozen seafood biosecurity study, suppose a regulatory threshold is defined such that contamination levels below a certain prevalence cut-off are considered unlikely.
+Because the virus in question is highly infectious, very small non-zero prevalence values are biologically implausible.
+If the virus is present, its prevalence is expected to exceed a minimum positive level, denoted by $k$.
+Thus, $k$ represents a biologically meaningful threshold below which true viral presence is improbable.
+The effective prevalence can then be expressed
-becomes:
+as:

 $$
 p_i = p_i \cdot \mathbb{I}(p_i > k), \quad p_i \sim \text{Beta}(\alpha, \beta).